-When a student is absent from school for fourteen (14) consecutive calendar days excluding holidays and scheduled breaks, the faculty will notify the Executive Director (or Academic Dean/Campus Director) who, on the date of violation, must determine whether the student plans to return to school or has withdrawn.
-This determination must follow these guidelines:
+When a student is absent from school for fourteen (14) consecutive calendar days excluding holidays and scheduled breaks, the faculty will notify the Academic Dean/Director of Education who, on the date of violation, must determine whether the student plans to return to school or has withdrawn.
+This determination must follow these quidelines:

 - All students who state they will not return to school shall be promptly withdrawn; - All students who state they will return must: - 1.
 Attend class the next scheduled class after the violation and must post positive attendance the next scheduled class after the violation (for an online course, post attendance within five calendar days after the date of violation). - 2.
-File an appeal within five (5) calendar days after the date of violation; - 3.
-Have perfect attendance while the appeal is pending.
+File an appeal within five (5) calendar days after the date of violation; - Have perfect attendance while the appeal is pending.

-Failure to comply with one or more of the requirements listed above will result in the student being withdrawn from all courses and dismissed from school.
+Failure to comply with one or more of the three requirements will result in the student being withdrawn from all courses and dismissed from school.